stevecondylios/simple_forex/README.md

 rake simple_forex:fetch_rates
 ```

-Confirm it worked in the rails console with something like `Currency.last`.
+View the exchange rate data in the rails console with `Currency.last`.

-### Schedule it
+### Schedule task to update currencies

 **Optional**